turtl/www/docs/security/encryption-specifics.md

 # Encryption specifics
 {% include toc.md %}

-This page will explain the apecific algorithms and methods Turtl uses to encrypt, decrypt, (de)serialize, and authenticate data.
+This page will explain the specific algorithms and methods Turtl uses to encrypt, decrypt, (de)serialize, and authenticate data.

 ## Methodology